Denver weather: Dry before rain, snow chances Monday

-DENVER (KDVR) — Denver’s weather stays dry through the weekend before slight rain and snow chances move in for the work week.
+DENVER (KDVR) — Denver’s weather stays dry before slight rain and snow chances move in for the work week.

 Weather tonight: Mountain snow